 2. Fix the camper- ✅We fixed up our camper and loved using it on a trip of a lifetime!
 I catch myself thinking about the fun that we had this summer often!

 3.Travel out west- ✅ We did it and enjoyed every single stop!
 I loved hiking the trails and still think about how we packed a lunch, went on a long hike and then ate our lunch while watching buffalo and wild horses in the distance! 🌏💚

 4. Create a certified wildlife habitat ✅ There was grass patch in front of the garage that was begging to be returned to nature.
 So, we did!
-Everything has slowly died off, but I have saved so many seeds for next year!
-I’m hoping to add more native plants!
+Read about how much we loved it herehttps://littlellewellynhomestead.com/2018/11/11/so-whats-so-great-about-our-certified-wildlife-habitat/

 5. Reduce garbage- Last year we made 7 bags of garbage and we want to make less than 6 bags this year.
-We are up to 4, so I think we have a good chance of making it!
+We are up to 5, but the Mr. didn’t take a picture!

 9. Build a pizza oven- ❎ we are not doing this one this year.
 We are trying to figure out how we are going to change up the backyard next year!
 (We have an interesting plan for next year!)